PrestaShopCorp/ps_eventbus/README.md

 ];
 ```

-Create a service "planesService.php" (in plural) in the [shop content services folder](src/Service/ShopContent/) that implements the [ShopContentServiceInterface.php](src/Service/ShopContent/ShopContentServiceInterface.php) interface.
+Create a service "planesService.php" (in plural) in the [shop content services folder](src/Service/ShopContent/) that extends the [ShopContentAbstractService](src/Service/ShopContent/ShopContentAbstractService.php) and implements the [ShopContentServiceInterface.php](src/Service/ShopContent/ShopContentServiceInterface.php) interface.
 For the method structure, use the existing base on all other shop content services to maintain consistency.
 ```PHP
 class PlanesService extends ShopContentAbstractService implements ShopContentServiceInterface {